wp-plugins/mobile-client-detection-plugin/readme.txt

 == Description ==

-In case the mobile version of your blog shall have a completely different layout … This plug-in provides the required variable for serving a customized version of your theme!!
+In case the mobile version of your blog shall have a different layout, Or if you need to load alternate CSS/JS files for a specific browsers:
+This plug-in provides the required variable for serving a customized version of your theme!!

 Currently it can detect the following user-agents: Android, Blackberry, iPad, iPhone, iPod, IE mobile, webOS and even GoogleBot mobile.

-Beside that it can detect various desktop platforms & browsers (it can detect Internet Explorer), so it's quite handy for fixing things for specific user-agents - instead of conditional CSS.
+Beside that it can detect various desktop platforms & browsers - so it's quite handy for fixing things for specific user-agents (instead of using conditional CSS).

 == Installation ==